 Many people think of plastic surgery as purely cosmetic, but there’s a lot more to this surgical specialty.
 Plastic surgeons often do reconstructive procedures that can rebuild body parts after an injury or illness.

-Breast reconstruction after breast surgery
+What is breast reconstruction after breast surgery?

 Women who have had a mastectomy (breast removal) or lumpectomy due to breast cancer or another type of trauma to the breast may be interested in having one or both breasts reconstructed.
 This surgical procedure can alter the size, shape, appearance, and symmetry of the breasts, and in many cases, can help women feel more comfortable and confident after the loss of a breast or portion of the breast.

 For women who need reconstruction for only one breast, they may also choose to have a breast lift, breast augmentation, or breast reduction of the second breast, in order to create a more even appearance.

 Breast reconstruction surgery is often done in conjunction with a mastectomy or lumpectomy.
 This way there is only one surgery and recovery vs. having to recover from breast cancer surgery and then going back to have the reconstruction.
 Your doctor will help you consider your options and the pros and cons of each.
 He or she will also explore any other considerations, such as whether you will still be receiving radiation therapy, in which case, it may be advisable to postpone breast reconstruction.